otacke/h5p-personality-quiz/README.md

 # H5P Personality Quiz
+Create a personality quiz and test which Game of Thrones or Hogwarts House your friends belong in.

+The original version of this content type was produced by LumeniaAS in 2016 (https://github.com/LumeniaAS/h5p-personality-quiz).
+It has been completely rewritten in 2023 in order to make it more maintainable.

 ## Getting started
 Clone this repository with git and check out the branch that you are interested